Africa Health Collaborative Research Fund 2026

 Evaluation Criteria

-A joint peer review committee with representatives from all member institutions will assess each proposal according to its academic merit using the following criteria:
+A joint review committee with representatives from all member institutions will assess each proposal according to its academic merit using the following criteria:

 How to Apply